Lived Space.

 Observe.

-No camera.
-No notebook.
-Look at where you are.
-The people, their behaviour, the routine, the sensory details.
+Leave the camera and notebook behind.
+Look at where you are: the people, their behaviour, the routine, the sensory details.

 Constrain.